vapourlang/vapour-website/docs/types.md

 :::info

-Infering types for base R and other packages is on the roadmap but likely will take quite some time to achieve.
+Inferring types for base R and other packages is on the roadmap but likely will take quite some time to achieve.

 :::